agentmodels/webppl-agents/scratch/gridworldSpec.md

 1. Clean up makeDonutWorld2 and so on.
 Fix existing TODOs.

-2. Add a single constructor with options as below.
-Change noisyGridworld examples in agentModels and tests.

 3. Spec and implement more uniform utilityFunction constructor.

 3. Merge pomdp with mdp script.